kwilson21/DoW_Mod_Installer/README.md

 # DoW Mod Installer

-DoW Mod Installer is a desktop application designed to automate the process of installing mods mods for Dawn of War Soulstorm.
+DoW Mod Installer is a desktop application designed to automate the process of installing mods for Dawn of War Soulstorm.

 ## About